Germanunkol/trAInsported/Documentation.md

 ###function ai.passengerBoarded(train, passenger)###
 Will be called whenever a train of another player has taken a passenger aboard.
 You can use this function to make sure your trains no longer try to go to that passenger, if that was their plan.
-Note: This function is NOT called when one of your own trains take a passenger aboard!
+Note: This function is NOT called when one of your own trains takes a passenger aboard!
 **Passed Arguments:**

 - train: the train which has taken the passenger in.
 (Same as for chooseDirection)